StanfordASL/StanfordASL_legacy_site/README.md

 ```
 This will rebuild the site, commit your changes to the `source` branch, and deploy the generated site (located in `_site`) to the `master` branch.
 GitHub Pages will pick up on this change and update `stanfordasl.github.io` with the new changes.

-**NOTE**: This GitHub Pages link is the where the `asl.stanford.edu` and `asl-origin.stanford.edu` proxies point to, so this repository and the corresponding GitHub Page is the "actual" website.
+**NOTE**: This GitHub Pages link is where the `asl.stanford.edu` and `asl-origin.stanford.edu` proxies point to, so this repository and the corresponding GitHub Page is the "actual" website.